About the School of Professional And Career Education

 Associate Professor of Public Administration

-Dr. Stephen Sussman is an Associate Professor of Public Administration in the School of Professional And Career Education at Barry University, where he teaches in the Master of Public Administration (MPA) and bachelor of Public Administration (BPA) programs.
-He earned his MPA and PhD in Political Science from Georgia State University.
+Dr. Stephen Sussman is an Associate Professor of Public Administration in the School of Professional and Career Education (PACE) at Barry University in Miami Shores, Florida, where he teaches in the Master of Public Administration (MPA) and Bachelor of Public Administration (BPA) programs.
+He earned his MPA (1993) and Ph.D.
+(1999) in Political Science from Georgia State University.
+His current teaching interests include public policy analysis and evaluation, research methodology, and nonprofit administration.
+His current research interests include emergency management and disaster preparedness policy, nonprofit management and administration, and modern antisemitism studies.
 Dr. Sussman has authored and coauthored numerous articles, conference papers, and book chapters.

 Dr. Ann Swaner